iplayfast/stereo_webcam_rangefinder/README.md

-# Webcam Stereo Vision with Object Detection
+# Webcam Stereo Vision with Object Detection to detect distance to objects

 A real-time stereo vision system that uses two webcams to detect objects and measure their distances using YOLO-based triangulation.